Coronado Trail Scenic Byway

 How long does it take to drive the Coronado Trail Scenic Byway?

 To drive the road without stopping will take most people between 4 and 5 hours.
 Remember it has many stops to get out and stretch and take photos.
 This is a good drive at any season of the year.
 It has it all: snowy mountains, grassy valleys, animals aplenty, driving excitement, and ridiculous views.
-Be sure and gas up in Alpine before heading out.
+Be sure to gas up in Alpine before heading out.
 There are no service stations along this stretch of road.